-mkdir lab2

-cd lab2
+mkdir lab2 cd lab2

-1) Download the following files from lab2 on UNM learn.
+1) Download the following files from lab2 from the course website.

-From the PROTOCOL directory on UNM learn to your laptop or UNM server in a directory called PROTOCOL:
+From the PROTOCOL directory from the course website to your laptop in a directory called PROTOCOL: common.h common.c compile.csh construct_MasterDB.csh KG_FU_TVChar_NumSeeds_15_optimalKEK_TVN_0.60_WID_1.10.txt KG_FU_TVChar_NumSeeds_15_optimalKEK_TVN_0.60_WID_1.10_masks.txt Makefile_VE verifier_common.c verifier_common.h verifier_enrollment.c README.txt

-common.h

-common.c

-compile.csh

-construct\MasterDB.csh

-KG\FU\TVChar\NumSeeds\15\optimalKEK\TVN\0.60\WID\1.10.txt

-KG\FU\TVChar\NumSeeds\15\optimalKEK\TVN\0.60\WID\1.10\masks.txt verifier\common.c verifier common.h verifier\enrollment.c

-Makefile VE

-README.txt

-From the SDK directory on UNM learn to your laptop or UNM server in a directory called SDK:
+From the SDK directory from the course website to your laptop in a directory called SDK: common.h common.c token_common.c token_common.h token_enrollment.c

-common.h

-common.c

-token\common.c

-token\common.h

-token\enrollment.c

-From the BITSTREAM directory on UNM learn to your laptop or UNM server in a directory called BITSTREAM:

-\.bin (all 19 xxx.bin files) design\1\wrapper.hdf
+From the BITSTREAM directory from the course website to your laptop in a directory called BITSTREAM: .bin (all 19 xxx.bin files) design_1_wrapper.hdf

-2) Compile the verifier code by running 'compile.csh' on your laptop or UNM server.
-This creates 'verifier\enrollment' which you will run below.
+2) Compile the verifier code by running 'compile.csh' on your laptop.
+This creates 'verifier_enrollment' which you will run below.

 '''

-cd PROTOCOL
+cd PROTOCOL ./compile.csh

-./compile.csh

 '''

 3) You do NOT need to create a Vivado project because we are giving you the bitstreams for the board.
 You will need a hardware description of the project we built (when we created the bitstreams) to pass to sdk so it knows what the hardware platform looks like.
-The hardware platform is described in design\1\wrapper.hdf.
+The hardware platform is described in design_1_wrapper.hdf.
 You need to run the following command from the BIT-STREAM directory:

-'''

 xsdk -vmargs -Dorg.eclipse.swt.internal.gtk.cairoGraphics="false" &

-'''

 Use the current BITSTREAM directory when prompted with 'Select Workspace Directory'.
-Once SDK opens, under 'File', 'New', 'other', choose 'Hardware Platform Specification' under 'Xilinx', then browse to the 'design\1\wrapper.hdf' file under 'Target Hardware Specification'.
+Once SDK opens, under 'File', 'New', 'other', choose 'Hardware Platform Specification' under 'Xilinx', then browse to the 'design_1_wrapper.hdf' file under 'Target Hardware Specification'.
 Select it and click 'Finish'.
-This should add 'design\1\wrapper\hw\platform\0' to your sdk Project Explorer.
+This should add 'design_1_wrapper_hw_platform_0' to your sdk Project Explorer.

-- 4) Under 'File', 'New', 'Application', use 'token\enrollment' as the Project name, select linux as OS Platform, and then empty application.
-This creates token\enrollment in the Project Explorer.
-Add the source files from your SDK directory to the token\enrollment application and build the application (see screencast). - 5) The token\enrollment.elf file will be in the token\enrollment/Debug directory created under the BITSTREAM directory.
-Use scp to copy token\enrollment.elf file to the Zybo board using:
+4) Under 'File', 'New', 'Application', use 'token_enrollment' as the Project name, select linux as OS Platform, and then empty application.
+This creates token_enrollment in the Project Explorer.

+Add the source files from your SDK directory to the token_enrollment application and build the application (see screencast).

+5) The token_enrollment.elf file will be in the token_enrollment/Debug directory created under the BITSTREAM directory.
+Use scp to copy token_enrollment.elf file to the Zybo board using:

 '''

 cd BITSTREAMS/token_enrollment/Debug

+'''

+'''

 scp token_enrollment.elf root@192.168.1.10:/

 '''